-The comprehensive income and expenditure statement is compiled on an accruals basis.
+The Comprehensive Income and Expenditure Statement is compiled on an accruals basis.
 Income and expenditure activities are accounted for in the year in which they take place, not simply when payments are made or received.
-Where goods and services have been sold but the income not received by 31 March 2020 or goods have been received but not paid for by 31 March 2020 then the income and expenditure account has been amended to reflect the outstanding amounts and a debtor or creditor for the relevant amount is recorded in the balance sheet.
+Where goods and services have been sold but the income not received by 31 March 2021 or goods have been received but not paid for by 31 March 2021 then the Comprehensive Income and Expenditure Statement has been amended to reflect the outstanding amounts and a debtor or creditor for the relevant amount is recorded in the Balance Sheet.